GarlandKey/GarlandKey/README.md

 👋 Hi there!

 Known for being curious, creative, and collaborative.
 As a generalist, I excel at learning how things work, problem-solving, and adapting to new challenges quickly.
-I have a proven history of creating and implementing successful front-end designs and full-stack web applications.
+I am a software engineer who designs, maintains and updates web applications by trade.
+During my freetime, I mentor students for #100 Devs, I create video games and contribute to free and open source projects.

 #### 🏗️ What I'm Currently Working On